-- 2. Task Request.
+- 1. Task Specification.
+An ontology engineer using Protégé can invoke the functionalities of the plugin from within the ontology editor at any time within his current work.
+The plugin allows specifying some well defined ontology engineering tasks, such as those discussed in Section 4.2 above.
+The view of the plugin that is appropriate for the task at hand is added to the editor's user interface via the Window → Views menu.
+The ontology engineer then specifies the part of the ontology to verify (eg. a specific class or all classes in the ontology), provides additional information and options in the plugin view and then starts the evaluation.
+Crowdsourced tasks can be canceled (or paused) anytime during the crowdsourcing process.
+We further detail the plugin's functionality in Section 4.1. - 2.
+Task Request.
 The plugin uses the uComp API1 to request the processing of the task by the crowd. - 3.
 Creation of Crowdsourcing Tasks.
-The crowdsourcing process happens through the uComp platform2, a hybrid-genre crowdsourcing platform which facilitates various knowledge acquisition tasks by flexibly allocating the received tasks to GWAPs and/or mechanised labour platforms alike (in particular, CrowdFlower) [14] depending on user settings. - 4&5 Collection of Crowd Results.
+The crowdsourcing process happens through the uComp platform2, a hybrid-genre crowdsourcing platform which facilitates various knowledge acquisition tasks by flexibly allocating the received tasks to GWAPs and/or mechanised labour platforms alike (in particular, CrowdFlower) [19] depending on user settings. - 4&5 Collection of Crowd Results.
 The uComp platform collects and combines crowd-work harvested by various genres and provides it to the plugin. - 6.
 Result Presentation and Interpretation.
 As soon as available, the plugin presents the results to the ontology engineer and saves them in the ontology.
 All data collected by the plugin is stored in the ontology in rdfs:comment fields, for example information about the ontology domain, the crowdsourcing job ID, and the crowd-created results.
 Depending on the result, the ontology engineer will perform further actions such as deleting parts of the ontology which have been validated as non-relevant.